Barnyard Dawg

 Barnyard Dawg is a Looney Tunes character.
-A feisty anthropomorphic basset hound, he is the friend and archenemy of Foghorn Leghorn.
+A feisty anthropomorphic basset hound, he is the archenemy of Foghorn Leghorn.
 He was created by Robert McKimson, who also created Foghorn, and was voiced by Mel Blanc.
-Dawg also feuds with other enemies as well like Henery Hawk, Daffy Duck and Sylvester.
+Dawg also feuds with other notable Looney Tunes characters as well, such as Henery Hawk, Daffy Duck and Sylvester.
 He appeared in 23 Golden Age–era Warner Bros. shorts.